MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 > - [Microsoft Cloud Security Benchmark](/security/benchmark/azure/introduction)
 > - [Microsoft Cloud Security Baseline](/security/benchmark/azure/security-baselines-overview)

 To describe how to apply a Zero Trust approach, this guidance targets a common pattern used in production by many organizations: a virtual-machine-based application hosted in a VNet (and IaaS application).
-This is a common pattern for organizations migrating on-premises applications to Azure, which is sometimes referred to as "lift-n-shift".
+This is a common pattern for organizations migrating on-premises applications to Azure, which is sometimes referred to as "lift-and-shift".
 The reference architecture includes all components necessary to support this application, including storage services and a hub VNet.

 The reference architecture reflects a common deployment pattern in production environments.
-It is not based on the enterprise-scale landing zones recommended in the Cloud Adoption Framework(CAF), although many of the best practices in CAF are included in the reference architecture, such as using a dedicated VNet to host components that broker access to the application (hub VNet).
+It is not based on the enterprise-scale landing zones recommended in the Cloud Adoption Framework (CAF), although many of the best practices in CAF are included in the reference architecture, such as using a dedicated VNet to host components that broker access to the application (hub VNet).

 If you are interested in learning about the guidance recommended in the Cloud Adoption Framework Azure landing zones, see these resources: